Playing with Purpose in the Port District of Turbo

 Images courtesy of Urabá Sound System, Fundasevida and Mesa de Reconciliación, Conviencia y Paz Urabá, Bajo Atrato – Darién.

-The effort culminated in the second Picotero Gathering: Playing with a Purpose, held on the 25th of September, 2022 in the JJ Trelles Stadium in the Turbo district.
+The effort culminated in the second Picotero Gathering: Playing with Purpose, held on the 25th of September, 2022 in the JJ Trelles Stadium in the Turbo district.
 The gathering focused on a picó exhibition as a pedagogical initiative that highlighted the cultural, social, and dialogical potential of picotera culture, in the framework of consensual agreements between local and institutional authorities and the sound system practitioners and professionals of Urabá.

-The Colombian armed conflict has been particularly intense in Urabá.
-During the 1990s and onwards, the region received a considerable amount of internally displaced refugees from Córdoba, Chocó, and Urabá itself to the urban areas of the region.
-Municipalities such as Turbo, Apartadó, Carros, and Chigorodó held a sizeable population made up of victims of the armed conflict.
+The Colombian armed conflict was particularly intense in Urabá.
+From the 1990s onwards, the region saw a significant influx of internally displaced persons from Córdoba, Chocó, and within Urabá itself, who sought refuge in the urban areas.
+Municipalities such as Turbo, Apartadó, Carepa, and Chigorodó became home to large populations of conflict victims.

 With this favourable convergence it was eventually possible to start a conversation about making picotero culture part of the official cultural heritage of the Urabá region.
-This builds on the understanding that it represents a space for the nurturing and development of local identities, and a focal point for the reconstruction of roots, heritage, memory, and ancestral legacies.
+This builds on the understanding that this culture represents a space for the nurturing and development of local identities, and a focal point for the reconstruction of roots, heritage, memory, and ancestral legacies.

 It is also worth mentioning that the ways this process has been carried out had a positive impact on the community.
 Fights during picó sessions have dwindled almost to the point of fully disappearing since picó MCs and attendees have established agreements to take care of the spaces of the dances in the pursuit of peaceful coexistence.
 This has become the basis for a process of reconciliation, intensifying actions and territorial activities of social mobilisation with the LGBTQ and female population.